MicrosoftEdge/WebView2Feedback/specs/CustomStoragePartition.md

 different WebViews using the same profile so that when the same websites run in these WebViews, they will have different DOM storages and cookie jars.
 An example is different accounts within an application.
-Previosly, the application can use different profiles for different contexts, but that has 2 short comings:
+Previously, the application can use different profiles for different contexts, but that has 2 short comings:
 - WebViews from different profiles are not allowed to have opener/opened window relationship.
 - Using profiles means totally different storage for all files like http caches and less performance.